JayaswalPrateek/MyCSnotesForME/Cpp.md

 	```
 	- we are returning `ostream` so that insertion operator can be chained
 		- `cout<<cnum<<endl;` is valid
-		- if we replace `ostream` return type with void then we cannot chain insertion operator.
+		- if we replace `ostream` return type with void then we cannot chain insertion operator

 <mark style="background: #FFB86CA6;">Inheritance</mark>
 - well designed classes using inheritance